tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-'INTERNAL_PREREQUISITES_NOT_MET'
+nan

 ### Label

-'INTERNAL_PREREQUISITES_NOT_MET'

-## Controlled Value

-'INTERNAL_PREREQUISITES_NOT_MET'
+'A bdq:Response.status used to indicate that a bdq:Response.result was not generated because values of the bdqffdq:InformationElement were insufficient to run the test.
+If the test is run at a later time on unmodified data, it should produce the same bdq:Response.'

 ### Type

 NamedIndividual

+## Superclass

+'INTERNAL_PREREQUISITES_NOT_MET'

 ### Definition

-'A bdq:Response.status used to indicate that a bdq:Response.result was not generated because values of the bdqffdq:InformationElement were insufficient to run the test.
-If the test is run at a later time on unmodified data, it should produce the same bdq:Response.'
+'INTERNAL_PREREQUISITES_NOT_MET'

+### Comment

+'INTERNAL_PREREQUISITES_NOT_MET'

 ********************